MsRice/PS-W10-Lab1/README.md

 ## React Compiler

-The React Compiler is currently not compatible with SWC.
-See [this issue](https://github.com/vitejs/vite-plugin-react/issues/428) for tracking the progress.
+The React Compiler is not enabled on this template because of its impact on dev & build performances.
+To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

 ## Expanding the ESLint configuration